 The Manufacturers’ Association received a training grant by the Occupational Safety and Health Administration (OSHA), which will be used to support warehouse safety for manufacturers in Central and South Central Pennsylvania!

-This training program focuses on warehouse hazards.
-The program will help workers and employers recognize serious workplace hazards, including implementing injury prevention measures and understanding employee rights and employer responsibilities under the Occupational Safety and Health Act.
+This training program focuses on warehouse hazards and will help workers and employers recognize serious workplace hazards, including implementing injury prevention measures and understanding employee rights and employer responsibilities under the Occupational Safety and Health Act.

 - Warehouse Hazards Overview